Amagash/ai-game-master/README.md

 ### Game Play

 - Use the chat interface to interact with the AI Game Master
+- Click on suggested actions or type your own responses
 - Images will be generated based on the narrative
 - Character information is displayed in the sidebar
 - Save your game session using the "Save Game" button